Contrasting Manchester United (MANU) and Its Rivals

-Manchester United (NYSE:MANU – Get Rating) is one of 34 publicly-traded companies in the “Amusement & recreation services” industry, but how does it weigh in compared to its peers?
-We will compare Manchester United to related businesses based on the strength of its analyst recommendations, valuation, risk, earnings, dividends, profitability and institutional ownership.
+Manchester United (NYSE:MANU – Get Rating) is one of 34 publicly-traded companies in the “Amusement & recreation services” industry, but how does it weigh in compared to its competitors?
+We will compare Manchester United to similar businesses based on the strength of its dividends, analyst recommendations, risk, profitability, earnings, valuation and institutional ownership.

 Dividends

-Manchester United has a beta of 0.71, meaning that its share price is 29% less volatile than the S&P 500.
-Comparatively, Manchester United’s peers have a beta of -0.49, meaning that their average share price is 149% less volatile than the S&P 500.
+Manchester United has a beta of 0.71, meaning that its stock price is 29% less volatile than the S&P 500.
+Comparatively, Manchester United’s competitors have a beta of -0.49, meaning that their average stock price is 149% less volatile than the S&P 500.

+34.0% of shares of all “Amusement & recreation services” companies are held by institutional investors.
+29.4% of shares of all “Amusement & recreation services” companies are held by insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.

-This is a breakdown of current ratings and recommmendations for Manchester United and its peers, as provided by MarketBeat.
+This is a summary of current recommendations for Manchester United and its competitors, as provided by MarketBeat.com.

 |Sell Ratings